International Spring School in Global Health 2025

 This training targets postgraduate and Master's degree students, doctoral candidates, and researchers, as well as other professionals with an interest in Global Health.
 The sessions are synchronous, participatory and interactive, and use examples and cases of success relevant to diverse parts of the globe.

-Students who attend a minimum of 80% of the online sessions of a Module will be awarded a Certificate of Participation.
-Attendance will be determined from Zoom participant reports.
+Students who attend a minimum of 80% of the online sessions of a Module and pass a multiple choice quiz will be awarded a Certificate of Participation.
+Attendance is determined from Zoom participant reports.

-The Summer School is designed to empower postgraduate students, researchers, and young professionals to:
+The Spring School is designed to empower postgraduate students, researchers, and young professionals to:

 - Explore and acquire knowledge in current Global Health issues.